MiNK Therapeutics Announces Clinical Data of Allogeneic iNKT Cells (agenT-797) in Solid Tumor Cancers at the AACR Annual Meeting

-/EIN News/ -- NEW YORK, April 18, 2023 (GLOBE NEWSWIRE) -- MiNK Therapeutics (Nasdaq: INKT), a clinical-stage biopharmaceutical company specializing in the discovery, development, and commercialization of allogeneic, off-the-shelf, invariant natural killer T (iNKT) cell therapies to treat cancer and other immune-mediated diseases, presented data at the American Association of Cancer Research (AACR) annual meeting, demonstrating the clinical benefit of allo-iNKTs, agenT-797, alone and in combination with anti-PD-1 in patients with refractory non-small cell lung cancer (NSCLC), testicular, and gastric cancers.
+NEW YORK, April 18, 2023 (GLOBE NEWSWIRE) -- MiNK Therapeutics INKT, a clinical-stage biopharmaceutical company specializing in the discovery, development, and commercialization of allogeneic, off-the-shelf, invariant natural killer T (iNKT) cell therapies to treat cancer and other immune-mediated diseases, presented data at the American Association of Cancer Research (AACR) annual meeting, demonstrating the clinical benefit of allo-iNKTs, agenT-797, alone and in combination with anti-PD-1 in patients with refractory non-small cell lung cancer (NSCLC), testicular, and gastric cancers.

 "MiNK's groundbreaking research presented at AACR showcases a new era in cancer treatment with the potential to transform the lives of patients who have failed traditional therapies, including anti-PD-1 treatment," said Dr. Jennifer Buell, President and CEO at MiNK.
 "Our pioneering off-the-shelf iNKT cell therapy, agenT-797, has demonstrated clinical benefit in solid tumor cancers, and we are committed to expediting its development.
 With a scalable manufacturing process and a favorable safety profile, we look forward to collaborating with world-leading experts to expand our trials and bring new hope to patients with anti-PD-1 refractory NSCLC, testicular, and gastric cancers."